 GRANT

-Finally, verify the grant succeeded by listing all databases and their access privileges:
+Verify the grant by listing databases and access privileges:

 sudo -u postgres psql -c "\l"